mose/cogbot/README.md

 you will be prompted to create a configuration file in ~/.cogbot/cogbot.yml When this is done you can launch again and it will just run according to your configuration.

+To stop the robot, just use

+    cogbot stop

+You can specify an alternative config directory using the COGBOT_DIR environment variable:

+    COGBOT_DIR=~/.cogbot-alt cogbot start
+    COGBOT_DIR=~/.cogbot-alt cogbot stop

 ## Configuration